-Advisories are provided each Thursday and Saturday of the winter season, typically mid-Nov to mid-April.
+Advisories are provided each Thursday, Saturday, and Sunday of the winter season, typically mid-Nov to mid-April.
 Avalanche warnings and significant weather and avalanche event updates are provided intermittently, depending on weather/avalanche events.
-A public observation platform (in conjunction with the CNFAIC) is available all winter and monitored daily.
+A public observation platform is available all winter and monitored daily.

 Director and Avalanche Specialist